Hey everybody, and welcome back to PT Pioneer.

 Best Cities to Be a Personal Trainer in Michigan

 Detroit is by far the largest and most commercially active city in Michigan.
-With a population of 670, you can expect the majority of opportunities for personal training jobs in Michigan to lie there.
+With a population of 670, you can expect most opportunities for personal training jobs in Michigan to lie there.

-Next up, we have Grand rapids, with a much lower but still sizable population to work with.
+Next, we have Grand Rapids, with a much lower but still sizable population.

 Lastly, I’ll mention Warren City.
-It is the only other city in Michigan with a population above 100 thousand residents.
+It is the only other city in Michigan with over 100 thousand residents.

 These are the three cities you should be concerned with if you are given a choice of personal trainer jobs in Michigan.